-On May 27, 2016, Sharon G. Ortagus ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleged that she suffered a shoulder injury related to vaccine administration ("SIRVA") as a result of receiving an influenza ("flu") vaccine on October 13, 2015.
-On February 7, 2017, the undersigned issued a decision awarding compensation to petitioner based on respondent's proffer.
-(ECF No. 31).
+On February 2, 2017, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
+Petitioner alleges that she suffered a left shoulder injury as a result of her October 6, 2015 influenza ("flu") vaccination.
+Petition at 1.
+On December 13, 2017, the undersigned issued a decision awarding compensation to petitioner based on the respondent's proffer.
+(ECF No. 30.)

-On July 27, 2017, petitioner filed a motion for attorneys' fees and costs.
-(ECF No. 35).
-Petitioner requests attorneys' fees in the amount of \$22,835.00, and attorneys'
+On January 22, 2018, petitioner filed a motion for attorneys' fees and costs.
+(ECF No. 34.)
+Petitioner requests attorneys' fees in the amount of \$15,520.00 and

-1 Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
+&lt;sup>1 Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.

-2 National Childhood Vaccine Injury Act of 1986, Pub.
+&lt;sup>2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
 Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).

-costs in the amount of \$670.78, for a total amount of \$23,505.78.
-Id. at 1.
-In compliance with General Order #9, petitioner filed a signed statement indicating petitioner incurred no out-of-pocket expenses.
+attorneys' costs in the amount of $631.32^3$ .
+(Id. at ¶ 5.)
+In accordance with General Order #9, petitioner's counsel represents that petitioner incurred no out-of-pocket expenses .
+(Id. at ¶ 5.)
+Thus, the total amount requested is \$16,151.32.

-On July 27, 2017, respondent filed a response to petitioner's motion.
-(ECF No. 36).
-In his response, respondent argues that "[n]either the Vaccine Act nor Vaccine Rule 13 contemplates any role for respondent in the resolution of a request by a petitioner for an award of attorneys' fees and costs."
-Id. at 1.
+On January 23, 2018, respondent filed a response to petitioner's motion.
+(ECF No. 35.)
+Respondent argues that "[n]either the Vaccine Act nor Vaccine Rule 13 contemplates any role for respondent in the resolution of a request by a petitioner for an award of attorneys' fees and costs."
+(Id. at 1.)
 Respondent adds, however, that he "is satisfied the statutory requirements for an award of attorneys' fees and costs are met in this case."
-Id. at 2.
+(Id. at 2.)
 Respondent "respectfully recommends that the Chief Special Master exercise her discretion and determine a reasonable award for attorneys' fees and costs."
-Id. at 3.
+(Id. at 3.)